Lemon

 Climate

-• The sub-tropical climate and semi-arid conditions.
+• The sub-tropical climate and semi-arid conditions are suitable.

 Soil

-Well-drained, deep medium to light loam soil.
+• Well-drained, deep, medium to light loamy soil.

 Propagation